The common or European side of the Euro coins is the side on which the value of the coin is shown.

 The initial version of the common side showed the then 15 members of the Euro zone as well as Great Britain, Denmark and Sweden.

-In 2005 it was decided that this side should be altered to reflect the expanding Euro zone which now contained 25 states.
+In 2005 it was decided that this side should be altered to reflect the expanding Euro zone.
 Initially only those countries in the Euro zone were depicted - the revised version was to depict the whole of Europe.

 The change did not effect the one,two and five cent coins that continued to depict the whole earth rather than just Europe.